dayfine/xlab/docs/setup_dev_env.md

 $ bazel build //xlab/...
 $ bazel test //xlab/...
 ```
-  if you have error like " Xcode version must be specified to use an Apple CROSSTOOL.", try ->
-'''
-bazel clean --expunge
-sudo xcode-select -s /Applications/Xcode.app/Contents/Developer
-sudo xcodebuild -license
-bazel clean --expunge
-'''

 If you have error like " Xcode version must be specified to use an Apple CROSSTOOL.", try:
 ```sh